 23. Go Fishing, Clamming, Scalloping or Crabbing

 My kids love fishing.
 If you bring your own equipment it can be more affordable but make sure you follow local laws and get any permits you may need.
 You can also charter a fishing trip.
 Large group trips are more affordable but private tours may be easier to manage the time and go back sooner if the kids need to.
 You may also be able to rent equipment to fish from the beach or pier.
-Resorts like Baker’s Cay in Key Largo includes fishing poles and bate as part of their complementary resort activities.
+Resorts like Baker’s Cay in Key Largo include fishing poles and bate as part of their complimentary resort activities.

 24. Check out the aquarium or local museum